 Programmable microprocessor circuits have reduced the need for laborious adjustments in these advanced prostheses.
 Advanced sensory controls and lighter, more durable batteries are making upper-limb prosthetics more adaptable for the majority of patients and easier to adjust as their capabilities change.

 Specialized prosthetic manufacturers have developed comprehensive systems for replacement of hands, wrists, elbows and even shoulders.
-The two highlighted below have passed through several generations of assembly and innovation, assisted by feedback from rehabilitation professionals and patients.
+The two highlighted below have passed through several generations of design and innovation, assisted by feedback from rehabilitation professionals and patients.

 The Boston Digital Arm System from Liberating Technologies incorporates a variety of advanced control features to augment the function of the company’s core product, the Boston Elbow.
 The system’s advanced microprocessors can control up to four other prosthetic devices in addition to the elbow – hand, wrist rotator, shoulder lock actuator, etc. Recent digital improvements now enable settings and adjustments to be made even while the patient is wearing the prosthesis.
 The internal microprocessor also allows for monitoring the system as it is being worn.
 These improvements reduce the need for prosthesis downtime for disassembly and adjustments.

 Motion Control’s Utah Arm 3, the latest version of the pioneering system that first appeared a quarter-century ago, incorporates microprocessor technology and a computer interface to allow either the wearer or prosthetist to fine tune adjustments to the system.
 The Utah Arm 3 incorporates proportional control, which allows the wearer to move the arm and hand slowly or quickly in any position, providing more natural movement with less effort.
 Another significant Utah Arm 3 advance is that wearers can control its elbow and hand function simultaneously.